The Status of Complementary and Alternative Medicine Studies (CAM) in Canada

 CAM and the Canadian Medical Profession

-The article goes on to say that The Fraser Institute conducted a survey titled "Complementary and Alternative Medicine: Use and Public Attitudes 1997, 2006, and 2016," which found that seventy-nine percent of Canadians had used a CAM therapy, and more than half (56%) had utilized a CAM therapy in the year leading up to the survey.
-Although most individuals opted for CAM therapies for “wellness,” over half of the visits also addressed medical concerns.
-Canadians surveyed expressed interest in IM, the integration of conventional medicine and CAM.
+The article also references findings from the Fraser Institute survey, Complementary and Alternative Medicine: Use and Public Attitudes 1997, 2006, and 2016, which revealed that seventy-nine percent of Canadians had used some form of CAM therapy, while more than half (56%) had utilized a CAM therapy within the year preceding the survey.
+Although many individuals sought CAM therapies for general wellness and prevention, more than half of CAM visits were also related to specific medical concerns.

-Canadian Studies in CAM
+Canadian Studies in Complementary and Integrative Health

 The Alberta Complementary and Alternative Medicine Study: This research explored the prevalence and types of complementary and alternative medicine (CAM) used by patients with chronic diseases.
 It aimed to understand patients' motivations and experiences with CAM therapies.